Kent Trading Standards Checked Scheme

 Regional and National Businesses

 If you operate regionally or nationally, with a significant number of branches or provide services over a very large geographic area, we will discuss with you how best to manage your application and support your membership.
-Each case will be assessed individually.
+Each case will be assessed individually and our decision will be final.

 3. Application Process

-The application form asks for information about you, your business, the owners and employees.
+The application form asks for information about you, your business, the owners (including persons of significant control and beneficial owners) and employees/staff.
 All applications are made online at www.kent.gov.uk/tschecked.

 You must submit your completed application form to KCC along with all supporting documents and the vetting check fee to enable KCC to perform background checks and vet your business.
 The results of these checks are used to assess the suitability of your business to join the scheme as per the vetting criteria (clause 4 below).

-It is your responsibility to ensure that all information provided in the application form is true and accurate.
-If it is found that information provided is false or fraudulent, your membership to the scheme could be terminated as per clause 14.
+It is your responsibility to ensure that all information provided in the application form is true and accurate in all respects.
+If it is found that any information provided is false or untrue for any reason, your application for membership of the scheme could be declined with immediate effect or later terminated as per clause 14.

 To ensure your business is live on the scheme as quickly as possible, you will need to supply the required documentation at the time of application, or no later than one calendar month from the date of submitting your application.
 If you haven’t submitted your documents within one calendar month, your application will ‘time out’ and will be cancelled.
 Your vetting check fee will not be refunded.